berthelemy/consulting.berthelemy.net/collections/_standards/learning-content/scorm-1-2.md

 SCORM 1.2 was instrumental in standardizing early elearning interoperability.

-Some companies have developed workarounds for the various limitations:
+Some companies have developed workarounds for some of the limitations:

 - **Limited data**: By adding custom data, although this relies on both the authoring tool and the hosting LMS knowing how to parse that data.
 - **Rigid, linear structure**: Authoring tools overcome the rigid, linear structure limitation by ignoring much of the content packaging specification.
 Instead, all their content is placed into a single SCO.